CoTraderCore/CoTrader-SDK/README.md

 # todo
 ```
-1) Allow user select accounts, not hardcode account[0]
+1) Allow users to select accounts rather than hardcode account[0]
-2) Add deposit, withdraw.
+2) Add deposit and withdraw.
 These can be done manually on ETH & BSC
 ```

 # create .env file